stadust/demonlist-guidelines/000_index/200_changelog.md

 - Added [Two Track Audio requirement](/guidelines/miscellaneous#clicks) for raw footage.

-- Updated the list of [allowed hacks](/guidelines/miscellaneous#allowed-hacks) spreadsheet to reflect the latest Mega Hack additions.

 - Additionally, users of Mega Hack v7 have their own [requirements](/guidelines/eligibility#mhv7) they must follow.

 - Updated/Added new guidelines for 2 player levels, including a requirement for handcams.

-- Updated the link to the LDM Project Discord Server to a direct link to the LDM Spreadsheet.

 - Updated [raw footage guidelines](/guidelines/rawfootage#requiredraw) to suggest players to use clips instead of full session recordings.